roylines/node-epimetheus/README.md

 The second argument is optional, and allows some configuration of epimetheus

 - `url` - the url on which to serve metrics.
 Defaults to `/metrics`.
+- `healthServer` - an optional express server instance to bind the metric-serving route to.

 See the following examples of use with [http](#http), [express](#express), [hapi](#hapi) and [restify](#restify).